Cell decomposition and dual boundary complexes of character varieties: Introduction

-Let $\Sigma$ be a genus $g$ closed Riemann surface with $k$ punctures { $\sigma=\{q_1,\text{ $\cdots$},q_k\}$}, { $k\geq 1, 2g+k\geq 3$}, and { $G=GL_n(\mathbb{C})$}.
-Modulo extra input, the tame nonabelian Hodge correspondence over noncompact curves \cite{Sim90,Kon93} induces a diffeomorphism { } between two moduli spaces: the Dolbeault moduli space $\modulispace_{\Dol}$ of stable filtered regular (parabolic) $G$-Higgs bundles on $(\Sigma,\sigma)$ with parabolic degree $0$; and the Betti moduli space $\modulispace_B$ of stable filtered $G$-local systems on $\Sigma\setminus\sigma$ with parabolic degree $0$.
-For more on nonabelian Hodge theory, see \cite{Cor88,Sim90,Sim92,Sim94,Sim95,BB04,Moc11,Moc21,HKSZ22,HS22}.
+between two moduli spaces: the Dolbeault moduli space $\modulispace_{\Dol}$ of stable filtered regular (parabolic) $G$-Higgs bundles on $(\Sigma,\sigma)$ with parabolic degree $0$; and the Betti moduli space $\modulispace_B$ of stable filtered $G$-local systems on $\Sigma\setminus\sigma$ with parabolic degree $0$.
+For more on nonabelian Hodge theory, see \cite{Cor88,Sim92,Sim94,Sim95,BB04,Moc11,Moc21,HKSZ22,HS22}.

+The geometric P=W conjecture of L. Katzarkov, A. Noll, P. Pandit and C. Simpson \cite{KNPS15,Sim16} predicts that, under $\NAH$, the ``Hitchin fibration at infinity'' of $\modulispace_{\Dol}$ matches, up to homotopy, with a ``fibration at infinity'' intrinsic to the algebraic variety $\modulispace_B$.
+More concretely, on the Dolbeault side, the Hitchin fibration $h:\modulispace_{\Dol}\rightarrow\mathbb{A}$ induces: